Pizza on the Grill: You'll Never Go Back

 Recipe: Grilled Capicola Pizza.
 Capicola is a traditional cured and lightly smoked pork product from Naples, related to bacon, only better on pizza.

 Recipe: Provenal Pissaladiere (Caramelized Onion Pizza).
 Provence, the region of southern France that meets the Mediterranean, also makes notable pizza.
 Here's a typical one, and a real change of pace: No tomatoes, no cheese, plenty of pleasure.

 How To Build A Wood Burning Pizza Oven.
 If your into pizza and bread baking and you know which end of a trowel to hold, here are the plans.

 Pizza Tools.
-Here are links to info about ZaGrill, a pizza cutter, and a pizza paddle (peel).
+Here are links to info about a pizza stones, cutters, and paddles (peel).

 ...more to come (to be notified when new recipes and other articles are published, be sure to subscribe to our free, spam free, email newsletter "Smoke Signals").

 | Homepage | Table of Contents | About Us | Pitmaster Club | Newsletter |

 | Tips & Techniques | Recipes | Equipment Reviews | BBQ Culture & History | Weights, Measures, Conversions |